Teach science or math lessons in a local elementary school classroom in the first course!

 - Collaborating Teachers, our partners in the local, elementary, middle and high-schools who guide you in tailoring lessons for a diverse classroom.

 - CMNS & COE Faculty, instruct the STEM focused courses to improve your content and teaching knowledge base.

-You will receive advising from your content major and the COE to ensure the best and most accurate academic path for you.
+You will receive advising from your content major and an advisor in the College of Education to ensure the best and most accurate academic path for you.